arnavk377/BARNProject/ben.md

     Lng: 64
     Fd: 80
     Fum: 0</td>
-    <td> - 2022-2023 Receiving Title
+    <td> -2022-2023 Receiving Title
-    - 3 pro bowl appearances in his first 3 seasons
-    - 1st round draft pick in the 2020 draft, selected with the 22nd pick by the Minnesota Vikings
-    - Went to college at LSU for 3 years before committing to the NFL draft</td>
+    -3 pro bowl appearances in his first 3 seasons -1st round draft pick in the 2020 draft, selected with the 22nd pick by the Minnesota Vikings -Went to college at LSU for 3 years before committing to the NFL draft</td>
   </tr>
   <tr>
     <td>Arnav</td>